 - The active substance is insulin aspart.
-One ml of the solution contains 100 units (equivalent to 3.5 mg) of insulin aspart.
-Each cartridge contains 3 ml of solution for injection, equivalent to 300 units of insulin aspart. - The other ingredients are: phenol, metacresol, zinc chloride, polysorbate 20, sodium chloride, hydrochloric acid/sodium hydroxide and water for injections.
+One ml of the solution contains 100 units of insulin aspart (equivalent to 3.5 mg).
+Each vial contains 10 ml of solution for injection, equivalent to 1,000 units of insulin aspart. - The other ingredients are: phenol, metacresol, zinc chloride, polysorbate 20, sodium chloride, hydrochloric acid/sodium hydroxide and water for injections.
 Sodium hydroxide or hydrochloric acid may have been used to adjust the acidity (see "Trurapi contains sodium" in section 2).